-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+The NRC staff notes that the information regarding the mounting of the SFP level instrumentation and the evaluation of potential interaction of other hardware stored in the SFP with the instrumentation is not currently available for review and that in its August 26, 2013, letter, the licensee identified the status of this activity as "Not Started".
+The licensee indicated that the information will be provided to the staff during the February 2015, six-month status report.
 The staff has identified these requests as:

-- a) The design criteria that will be used to estimate the total loading on the mounting device(s), including static weight loads and dynamic loads.
-Describe the methodology that will be used to estimate the total loading, inclusive of design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces. - b) A description of the manner in which the level sensor (and stilling well, if appropriate) will be attached to the refueling floor and/or other support structures for each planned point of attachment of the probe assembly.
-Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.
+a) The design criteria that will be used to estimate the total loading on the mounting device(s), including static weight loads and dynamic loads.

+Describe the methodology that will be used to estimate the total loading, inclusive of design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces.

+- b) A description of the manner in which the level sensor (and stilling well, if appropriate) will be attached to the refueling floor and/or other support structures for each planned point of attachment of the probe assembly.
+Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly. - d) A description of how other material stored in the SFP will not create adverse interaction with the fixed instrument locations(s).

-(This information was previously requested as RAI-3 in the NRC letter dated June 21, 2013)
+(This information was previously requested as RAI-3 in the NRC email dated July 11, 2013.)